rummyfairplaydesk.com Latest Edition

 FAQ

 Is card counting legal in online Indian Rummy?
 Yes.
-It is a mental skill and a core part of game strategy.
+It is a mental skill and a legitimate part of game strategy.
 It does not involve third-party software or cheating.

 Do I need to be good at math to count cards?
-No. You only need basic subtraction (e.g., "There are four 7s; I see two, so two are left").
+No. You only need basic subtraction and pattern recognition (e.g., "Three 4s are gone, only one remains").

 Immediate Next Steps